Kong/unirest-python/README.md

 unirest.delete(url, headers = {}, callback = None)
 ```

-`url`
-Endpoint, address, or uri to be acted upon and requested information from.
+- `url` - Endpoint, address, or uri to be acted upon and requested information from.

-`headers`
-Request Headers as associative array or object
+- `headers` - Request Headers as associative array or object

-`body`
-Request Body associative array or object
+- `body` - Request Body associative array or object

-`callback`
-Asychronous callback method to be invoked upon result.
+- `callback` - Asychronous callback method to be invoked upon result.

 ### Response Reference
 Upon recieving a response Unirest returns the result in the form of an Object, this object should always have the same keys for each language regarding to the response details.

-`code`
-HTTP Response Status Code (Example 200)
+- `code` - HTTP Response Status Code (Example 200)

-`headers`
-HTTP Response Headers
+- `headers`- HTTP Response Headers

-`body`
-Parsed response body where applicable, for example JSON responses are parsed to Objects / Associative Arrays.
+- `body`- Parsed response body where applicable, for example JSON responses are parsed to Objects / Associative Arrays.

-`raw_body`
-Un-parsed response body
+- `raw_body`- Un-parsed response body